Non-overlap Average Treatment Effect Bounds: Application

 We calculated the non-overlap bounds on a logarithmic grid from $c = 10^{-6}$ to $c = 10^{-1}$.
 The smoothness tuning parameter was set to each of the values $\gamma \in \{ 0.001, 0.01 \}$.
 A uniform 95\% confidence set over the grid of thresholds and both tuning parameter values was calculated using the multiplier bootstrap method with $1000$ bootstrap draws.
 Nuisance parameters were estimated using cross-fitted generalized linear models with $5$ folds.
 Replication material in the form of an \texttt{R} script is available in Appendix~\ref{section:application-code}.

 The estimated uniform non-overlap 95\% bounds for $\gamma = 0.01$ are shown in Figure~\ref{fig:rhc-example} (a comparable plot for $\gamma = 0.001$ is included in the appendix).
 The uniform non-overlap bounds exclude zero for a subset of the propensity score thresholds, implying statistically significant evidence of a non-zero ATE at the 5\% level.
-The tightest uniform 95\% uncertainty interval for the ATE was $(-0.03, -0.10)$.
+The tightest uniform 95\% uncertainty interval for the ATE was $(-0.10, -0.03)$.
 In comparison, a doubly-robust one-step point estimate of the ATE has 95\% confidence intervals that are non-informative (covering the entire parameter space $[-1, 1]$) due to the presence of observations with large inverse propensity weights.
+Figure~\ref{fig:rhc-example-pscore} displays the estimated propensity score distribution and the size of the non-overlap subpopulation for a range of propensity score thresholds.
+The structure of the propensity score distribution explains the success of the non-overlap bounds in this example: while the propensity score distribution includes values near $0$ and $1$, indicating overlap violations, the extreme cases are concentrated in a very small non-overlap subpopulation.

 The estimated non-overlap bounds for the ATE are consistent with previous point estimates of alternative treatment effects defined via weighting or exclusion to target subpopulations satisfying overlap.
-To illustrate, the estimates reported in \citep{crump2009overlap} for the treatment effect among the population with propensity score estimates in $[0.1, 0.9]$ fall within the non-overlap bounds, as do the estimated overlap treatment effect reported in \cite{li2018propensity}.
+The estimates reported in \citep{crump2009overlap} for the treatment effect among the population with propensity score estimates in $[0.1, 0.9]$ fall within the non-overlap bounds, as do the estimated overlap treatment effect reported in \cite{li2018propensity}.
 As opposed to their results, however, our results allow for inference on the ATE.